 Below is the detailed process with useful tips to keep in mind:

-Include graphs, charts, or images to support your argument.
 As well as text, the appendix should include images, maps, drawings, diagrams, and graphs.
 Visuals should only be included in your paper if they are supporting your findings.
 If you create graphs or charts yourself or obtain them from another source, you may include them.
-If you include a visual that is not your own, be sure to properly cite it.
+If you include a visual that is not your own, be sure to cite it properly.

 Example: If you want to record the interviews and surveys, you may include the following statement in the appendix: " Interviews and surveys were conducted privately and recorded."